Get Answers To Common Auto Accident Questions In South Carolina

 The attorneys at the Law Office of Kenneth E. Berger are here to represent victims of DUI crashes and their families, providing legal support and service when you need it most.
 To speak with one of our experienced legal professionals about your accident situation, please call us by phone at 803-790-2800 or click the live chat box on this page right now and arrange a free consultation today.

-What damages can I recover after being hit by a drunk driver?
+What damages can I recover after being hit by a drunk driver in South Carolina?

 The criminal system will not, however, compensate you and your loved ones for the costs of the accident.
 A personal injury lawsuit in civil court is how you seek repayment, in the form of legal damages.
-Here are the types of damage awards frequently seen in DUI cases, and how you can get legal help today.
+Here are the types of damage awards frequently seen in DUI accident cases.

-Economic damages are the fundamental costs of the accident that can be tallied up by looking at the real costs.
+Economic damages are the fundamental costs of a car accident that can be tallied up by looking at the real costs.
 This type of damage award may include repayment for:

 - Vehicle repair or replacement